Troubleshooting Port Forwards

 Multiple routing devices

 A network should only have 1 routing device (typically a router).
-Every routing device will create its own network, leading to ‘double-nat’ meaning you will need to port forward twice.
-This is complex solution and we suggest eliminating the double-nat.
+Every routing device will create its own network, leading to ‘double-NAT’ meaning you will need to port forward twice.
+This is complex solution and we suggest eliminating the double-NAT.

 If you are using an ISP provided modem/router combo and a personal router then you must place the modem/router into ‘passthrough’ or ‘bridge’ mode.